black-hole-group/fermipy-tutorial/pre-requisites.md

 # Installation instructions

-In order to proceed with the lesson, you will need a working installation of:
+In order to proceed with the lesson, you will need a working installation of several softwares.
+Fortunately, all the analysis software and data files required for the lesson are conveniently pre-installed in a ready-to-use, self-contained Docker image.
+The Docker image should run on Windows, Linux and MacOS.
+The software contained in the Docker image are:

 - [Fermi Science Tools](https://fermi.gsfc.nasa.gov/ssc/data/analysis/software/)
 - [`Fermipy`](https://fermipy.readthedocs.io/en/latest/) Python package
 - Lesson supporting files: Jupyter notebook and observations

-Fortunately, all the analysis software and data files required for the lesson are conveniently pre-installed in a ready-to-use, self-contained Docker image.
-The Docker image should run on Windows, Linux and MacOS.

 We recommend that you start downloading early the files, given their large file size. *Please do not download large files during the tutorial or the WIFI network will overload*.